pnp/sharing-is-caring/templates/README-template.md

 > Please provide a high-quality screenshot of your Power App below.
 It should be stored in a folder called `assets`.
 > If possible, use a resolution of 1920x1080.
 > You can add as many screen shots as you'd like to help users understand your sample without having to download it and install it.
-> DELETE THIS PARAGRAPH BEFORE SUBMITTING
+> DELETE THIS PARAGRAPH BEFORE SUBMITTING!

 ![picture of the sample](../samples/assets/preview.png)